-This postdoctoral fellowship at the Institute of Art and Visual History, Humboldt Universität Berlin, will allow two postdoctoral fellows to teach and engage in research on American art history over a two-year period each (2016–18 and 2018–20).
+In pursuit of its global mission, the Terra Foundation has recently expanded opportunities for the study of historical American art in Europe, including a new teaching program at Humboldt Universität Berlin.
+This postdoctoral fellowship at the Institute of Art and Visual History will allow two postdoctoral fellows to teach and engage in research on American art history over a two-year period each (2016–18 and 2018–20).
 The courses will also be open to students from the Freie Universität Berlin.

-For more information about deadlines, eligibility, application procedures, and funding, please visit the Humboldt Universität website.
+More information about deadlines, eligibility, application procedures, and funding is forthcoming on the Humboldt Universität website.

 Past Recipients: Courtauld Institute of Art